 It has been said that the world is full of people wanting to make a profit.
 But what the world desperately needs are people wanting to make a difference.
-The Legacy Project is about no limits, no borders and no boundaries.
-An open door to change millions of lives through a 14.5 acre campus unlike anything Chicago has ever seen.
+FEED is about no limits, no borders and no boundaries.
+An open door to change millions of lives through programming focused on outcomes.

 I fully support the revitalization in the 21st Ward.
 In order for communities to maintain a sense of safety and value, we must work diligently to retain businesses and create additional economic opportunities for the people living in urban communities.
 It will create a number of jobs for youth and adults of all ages, summer enrichment programs for at-risk youth, training and educational programs for ex-offenders, rehabilitation programs, and an open-door policy for anyone interested in the betterment of their community.” – Laurent Attal, President/CEO L’Oreal USA

 Far more than a real estate transaction.
 It will be an investment in energizing a vision that will make a positive diffrence in the city of Chicago.” – Joseph M. Stowell, Cornerstone University